petersbingham/reskit/README.md

 ## Dependencies

 Currently reskit only supports python 2.7.
 Suggested version is 2.7.15.
+If you are on Linux and have no sudo access see here for installing python into your user space: http://thelazylog.com/install-python-as-local-user-on-linux/

 Third party packages:
   - numpy